jackphillips96/KDD_Project_COVID19/README.md

 Our main concern was to check for correlation amongst features, that lead us to us graphing new cases over time for countries and then checking to see if there was a relationship between a drop in cases and stay at home requirements.
 Our idea is to pick a few countries that have been highly affected and then ultimately analyze the effect, the stay at home requirements has on the new_cases_per_million

 Here we have a chart showing daily new cases per million for Italy, Germany, and Pakistan.
-Since they were hit very hard with the virus they are countries we are interested in.
+Since they were hit very hard with the virus, we are interested in considering them for our analysis.
 We are hoping that the spike and subsequent drop in new cases can be explained by the country's stay at home orders.
-On each chart the red line indicates when stay at home orders were increased or enacted.
+On each chart, the red line indicates when stay at home orders were increased to their highest level in each country.
 The blue line is new cases per million over time.

 **Italy:**
 ![](https://i.imgur.com/ypbw6rf.png)